Homomorphisms of (n,m)-graphs with respect to generalised switch: Homomorphisms of -graphs and generalized switch

-If $t$ is a color of an arc, then after applying the switches, the color of the arc changes as per the functions $\psi_u$ and $\psi_v$ and it does not matter in which order the switches are applied as the color of the arc (not the direction) is a symmetric relation between $u$ and $v$, and as $\Gamma$ is commutative.
-On the other hand, the change in the direction of the arc is determined by $\pi_u(t) . \pi_v(t)$.
-To be precise, if $\pi_u(t) . \pi_v(t) = 0$ then the direction does not change, and if $\pi_u(t) . \pi_v(t) = 1$ then the direction changes.
-This completes the proof.
+Suppose $t$ is the color of an arc.
+Then after applying the switches, the color of the arc changes as per the functions $\psi_u$ and $\psi_v$ and it does not matter in which order the switches are applied as the color of the arc (not the direction) is a symmetric relation between $u$ and $v$, and as $\Gamma$ is commutative.
+On the other hand, the change in the direction of the arc is determined by $\pi_u(t) \cdot \pi_v(t)$.
+To be precise, if $\pi_u(t) \cdot \pi_v(t) = 0$ then the direction does not change, and if $\pi_u(t) \cdot \pi_v(t) = 1$ then the direction changes.
+This completes the first part of the proof.